 Some people who are ill or disabled find it useful to make a list of things they find difficult, especially on ‘bad’ days, so they can discuss them during the assessment.

-The assessment will be carried out by a care specialist on behalf of the local authority or NHS.
+A care specialist will carry out the assessment on behalf of the local authority or NHS.

-This could be an occupational therapist, a nurse or a social worker, or a combination to avoid having to undergo multiple assessments from different agencies.
+This could be an occupational therapist, a nurse or a social worker, or a combination of these - so you don’t have to go through multiple assessments from different agencies.

 If someone already helps you with these activities, this still counts as a need you have, so you should make sure that the assessor knows you find it hard to carry out these tasks either with or without help.